Raising children who can think for themselves is important. Learn effective strategies to raise a child who can think critically.

 And right away he responded, “No!
 Thanks, but I don’t want you to help.”

 After all, they need critical thinking skills to succeed.
-It’s not enough to memorize academic lessons or have their path laid out in front of them.
-They need to be able to think different ideas on their feet with creativity and curiosity.
+It’s not enough to memorize lessons or have their path laid out in front of them.

-So, how can we raise a critical thinker, the kinds of kids with problem-solving skills and make a difference in the world?
-These two ways can help you do just that:
+So, how can we raise a critical thinker who can solve problems and make a difference in the world?
+These tips can help you do just that:

-1. Allow your child to come up with her own solutions
+Allow your child to come up with solutions

 I tried this approach when my twins were fighting.
 One of them approached me complaining about his brother.